morgango/setec_astronomy/README.md

 ## Different Options

-There are a number of .ym
+There are a number of .yml files that can be used to build Elasticsearch clusters.

 * `es-single-install-only.yml` will build a single container that has Elasticsearch installed, but will not be running.
 You will need to log into the machine and run the command line yourself.
 * `es-single-no-plugins.yml` will build a single container that has Elasticsearch installed and running with no plugins.
 * `es-single-with-plugins.yml` will build a single container that has Elasticsearch installed and running with all the Elastic commercial plugins (Shield, Watcher, Marvel).